 Sign up to receive alerts to your phone and/or email.
 For SoCo Alert, use the link or call (707)565-1369 for more information.
 For Nixle, use the link or TEXT YOUR ZIP CODE TO 888777 to opt in for mobile alerts.
 Alerts for PG&E planned power shutoffs are available whether or not you are the account holder.
 Make sure your family, friends, and neighbors also sign up!

 Where to go for Emergency Warnings and Updates:

 - SoCo Emergency: If there is an active emergency in Sonoma County, detailed information will be posted to SoCoEmergency.org, the Sonoma County Emergency and Preparedness Information website, by the County of Sonoma.

 - City of Sonoma Emergency Updates: The City of Sonoma will post information regarding warnings and emergency updates to the City's Emergency Updates page.

 Social media can play an important role in sharing information before, during, and after emergencies, and if you are active on social media it's a good idea to follow facebook pages for the City of Sonoma, Sonoma Police Department, Sonoma Valley Fire & Rescue, County of Sonoma, Sonoma Valley Hospital and Sonoma Sheriff.
+You can also follow the Sonoma Sheriff and County of Sonoma on twitter.
 The City of Sonoma may also share information through Nextdoor.
 Due to potential delays in posting information, please do not rely on social media as your primary notification of a local emergency.